 Stone Mountain Park – Stone Mountain Christmas is an event for all your senses.
 See multiple live plays amidst 2 million sparkling holiday lights.
 Visit the Snow Angel in her palace or see Polar Express in 4D.
 End the evening with a parade featuring Santa, the Snow Angel and a fireworks extravaganza.
 If you ask me, though, the highlight is a ride on the Singalong Train.
 Carol with the other passengers along this five-mile route around the mountain.
 There is no extra charge; it’s included with admission!

 Macy’s Pink Pig – This vintage train is enjoying more than 50 years in Atlanta.
-Once with Rich’s, then at Egleston’s Festival of Trees, it now sits rooftop at Lenox Mall.
+Once with Rich’s, then at Egleston’s Festival of Trees, it now sits rooftop at Lenox Square Mall.
 If you grew up in Atlanta, you probably rode this train as a child.
 Bring your kiddos to meet Priscilla and carry on this Atlanta tradition benefitting Children’s Healthcare of Atlanta.

 The Southern Museum – Follow the City of Kennesaw’s Christmas celebrations with an evening at The Southern Museum’s Polar Express Adventure.
 A train conductor and hobo greet families as they enter the museum.
 Kids can make crafts, write letters to Santa and meet the Big Guy himself.
 Warm up with hot chocolate and take in the holiday-themed model train layout.

-Southeastern Railway Museum – When Santa’s reindeer are taking a breather, you’ll find him at the Southeastern Railway Museum where he can pick from more than 90 pieces of railway equipment, all perfect for delivering presents.
+Southeastern Railway Museum in Duluth – When Santa’s reindeer are taking a breather, you’ll find him at the Southeastern Railway Museum where he can pick from more than 90 pieces of railway equipment, all perfect for delivering presents.
 Mingle with Santa and his elves, make holiday crafts and take a ride with Santa at the museum.
 On select days in December, families can dine with Santa for breakfast or lunch and watch a unique showing of Polar Express.

 Georgia State Railway Museum in Savannah – Don your jammies and head to the museum for a special evening with Santa.
 Ride the city’s steam engine, which is decked for Christmas, and meet a very special conductor.
 After the 30-minute ride, visit Santa, create holiday crafts and listen to a reading of The Polar Express.
 Leopold’s Ice Cream is there with hot chocolate and hot cocoa ice cream for sale.